 Mike and Sarah have nearly separated on more than a dozen occasions, all because of Sarah’s drinking.
 They have battled on because of Sarah’s assurances that she will cut back.
 The fact is this couple live without trust.
 Mike isn’t blind, he knows his wife is lying to him every day.
 Sarah knows she is hurting her husband but carries on regardless.

 It doesn’t matter how much love there is underneath this very sad situation.
 Mike and Sarah are miserable because their relationship is missing the most vital of elements, trust!

 The damage this drug does to healthy, happy relationships is systemic and pervasive.
 It’s not just the lies but the way it changes people’s behavior and interaction with each other.
-When one partner is trying to hide a case of alcohol use disorder the whole dynamic of the relationship is badly altered.
+When one partner is trying to lie and hide a case of alcohol use disorder the whole dynamic of the relationship is badly altered.